-I'm a brazilian Mechanical Engineer, currently a PhD candidate at Florida State University.
-In the past I've worked as a mechanical designer and later as an R&D specialist at a refrigeration contracting company, researching for new products to push the industrial refrigeration market technologies forward.
+I'm a brazilian Mechanical Engineer and PhD, currently a Postdoctoral Scholar at Florida State University, working in various projects in aerodynamics, aeroacoustics and flow control.
+In the past I've worked as a refrigeration systems designer and later as an R&D specialist at a refrigeration contracting company, researching for new products to push the industrial refrigeration market technologies forward.

 Currently I'm working with experimental aerodynamics at FSU, using state-of-the-art equipment and techniques to observe the most intricate flow physics!